Richard K. England, Dean

-The Honors College offers academically talented students the opportunity to participate in seven distinct yet complementary programs: University Honors; EIU General honors; Departmental Honors; the Presidential Scholars Program; Undergraduate Research, Scholarship, and Creative Activities; National Student Exchange; and national scholarships competition.
+The Honors College offers academically talented students the opportunity to participate in six distinct yet complementary programs: University Honors, Departmental Honors, Presidential Scholars Program, Undergraduate Research, Scholarship and Creative Activities, National Student Exchange, and national scholarships competition.
 Though all programs are housed in the Honors College, the last three are open to members of the general student body.

-The University Honors Program offers students unique interdisciplinary Honors seminars; enriched and rigorous versions of General Education courses, while encouraging students to also participate in departmental honors.
-A limited number of courses outside general education are also provided.
-University Honors course sections are typically smaller and taught in a colloquium format by professors distinguished in their fields.
-Completing University Honors prepares students to compete at the highest levels for career opportunities and graduate school placements.
-University Honors students earn a minimum of 28 hours of Honors credit.
-Required courses include an Honors freshman seminar and an Honors Senior Seminar both of which count for general education credit.
-A grade of C or better is required in all Honors coursework.
+The University Honors Program primarily offers enriched and rigorous versions of General Education courses, though a limited number of courses outside general education are also provided.
+Honors course sections are typically smaller and taught in a colloquium format by professors distinguished in their fields.
+Completing Honors coursework prepares students to compete at the highest levels for career opportunities and graduate school placements.
+University Honors students complete a minimum of 25 hours of Honors courses, including the Honors Forum and an Honors Senior Seminar.
+Typically, the first 21 hours of Honors credit are earned by the end of sophomore year.
+A grade of C or better is required in all University Honors coursework.

 The Departmental Honors Program encourages students to delve deeply into areas of personal interest within their selected fields, preparing them for the competitive post-graduation world by promoting focus and independent research and analysis.
 The program requires a minimum of 12 hours of credit, derived from completion of progressive coursework that culminates in a senior thesis written under the supervision of Honors faculty.
 A grade of C or better is required in all courses counting toward Departmental Honors.